General Overview of our Research

 Integration of nanoparticles into complex sensors for diagnosis and biodetection

 Besides direct approaches in the evaluation of components in a given sample, other powerful approaches include indirect detection by taking advantage of the spectroscopic properties of certain molecular systems.
 The fabrication of hybrid systems based on nanoparticles is taking prominence as a method for the fabrication of complex sensor elements based on recognition events (key-and-lock sensors) or indirect interactions (cross-reactive arrays).
-In this research line, we investigate new sensing technologies by using SPR and SES with applications in high-throughput screening and real time analysis.
+In this research line, we investigate new sensing technologies by using SPR and SERS with applications in high-throughput screening and real time analysis.